ilyamkin/lyamkin.com/content/blog/year-review-2020/index.md

 The interviewing process teaches you a lot: you have a chance to overlook the working methods of a diverse set of companies.
 Make sure that you interview the company as much as they interview you.

-## Goals for 2021
+## Values for 2021

-Now, the final part — goals for 2021.
+Now, the final part — 4 values for 2021.
 Let's dive into it!

 **Create new revenue streams.** I'm soft launching my company called [sourcexperts](https://sourcexperts.com).
 It's a distributed product development and venture investing studio.
 - If you want to build the best product possible — we will help you.